 Ingredients

-• 1/4 cup gluten free reduced-sodium Tamari, or soy sauce if not GF
+• 1/4 cup gluten-free reduced-sodium Tamari, or soy sauce if not GF

-• 2 Tablespoons coconut sugar, or white sugar or honey
+• 2 Tablespoons granulated OR coconut sugar

 • 1/4 teaspoon ground ginger